 The house is filled with Tinker family possessions.
 This is not a house that has been decorated with pieces brought in from sales or donations.
 This house is definitely a “time capsule of the Victorian Era.”
 The Tinker family not only gave the Rockford Park District their house, they also included all of their possessions.
 They left clothes, dishes, diaries and furniture.
 This could be another reason why there is so much paranormal activity here.

-Haunted Rockford has visited this unique place for several years now and has enjoyed working with Steve Litteral, the executive director.
+Haunted Rockford has visited this unique place for several years now and has enjoyed working with executive director Samantha Hochmann and before Samatha’s tenure, with former executive director Steve Litteral.
 Right from the very first tour, people had experiences they could not explain.

 The first time we ever visited the cottage on one of the Haunted Rockford bus tours, we were joined by a paranormal investigation team.
 We split the guests up into small groups, and different guides led them through the cottage.
 As we were loading the bus to head to the next stop, one of the ladies approached me.
 She told me she had really enjoyed the tour.
 She loved that we used psychics, that we shared the history of the house, that we had the team along, and that we had the lady dressed in clothes from the time period of the Tinkers.
 This last piece caught my attention, and I asked her what she meant.
 She explained that when her group was going out on the suspension bridge, they passed a woman with her dark hair in a bun and all dressed in white.